On reduced Arakelov divisors of real quadratic fields: Test algorithm for real quadratic fields

 \section{Test algorithm for real quadratic fields}

-In this part, given $C\geq 1$, we explain an algorithm to test whether a given fractional ideal $I$ is $C$-reduced for a real quadratic field $F$ in time polynomial in $\log|\Delta_F|$ with $\Delta_F$ the discriminant of $F$.
+In this section, given $C\geq 1$, we explain an algorithm to test whether a given fractional ideal $I$ is $C$-reduced for a real quadratic field $F$ in time polynomial in $\log|\Delta_F|$ with $\Delta_F$ the discriminant of $F$.